ivansimunyak/pizzeria-vue/README.md

 ## Project setup

 Set up database from pizzeriadb.sql and run commands below to start.
+For the backend to work set up your credentials at:
+* server/db/index.js
+* server/routes/ordersRouter.js
+* server/routes/userRouter.js
 At login you can use any of the following three combinations to see different interfaces:
 1. username: admin password: admin
 2. username: employee password: employee